WebEngineering-Univaq/WebEngineering-Univaq.github.io/main-en.md

   *Script examples (to execute them, open the corresponding HTML file in any browser)*

-### Useful links
+### Online resources {#links}

-> Unordered and often not updated collection of useful links to deepen your knowledge about web technologies!
+> Unordered and often not updated collection of useful links to study and deepen your knowledge about web technologies!

 <ul>
 {% for s in site.data.info.links %}<li>